Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 4 Domain 4.0 Security Operations.md

 C. A test server
 D. A predeployment server

 A test server should be identical to the production server.
-This can be used
+This can be used for functional testing as well as security testing.